CrossBreezeNL/crossmodel/docs/Architecture.md

 In general, the language server protocol does not contain any dedicated project-like semantics, only the concept of a workspace.
 In CrossModel, however, we want to be able to support multiple closed systems where elements can only be referenced within that system but also allow references between systems if declared explicitly.
 For this reason, we are defining that any directory with a [`package.json`](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) file is considered a closed system and can only see elements within that system as well as any direct or indirect dependency declared through the `package.json`.
-By re-using the `package.json` format from npm, we also gain automatic support for publishing systems and libraries on an npm registry that can be automatically downloaded throught he npm CLI.
+By re-using the `package.json` format from npm, we also gain automatic support for publishing systems and libraries on an npm registry that can be automatically downloaded through the npm CLI.
 The task of the package manager is to introduce that mechanism in the language server.

 The code responsible for this functionality can be found in [`cross-model-package-manager.ts`](../extensions/crossmodel-lang/src/language-server/cross-model-package-manager.ts).